SystemVll/TAuth/README.md

 </div>

 <div align="center">
-  <p>A modern, secure credential manager built with React & Rust.
+  <p><b>TAuth</b>, a modern, secure credential manager built with React & Rust.
 Keep all your credentials safe in an elegant application! ✨</p>
 </div>

 <hr/>